What Services are Provided with Computer Account?

 - When open, Rhino locks your file as read-only to other programs.
 Your job will not render until the Rhino file is closed, so after you submit your job close Rhino.

 - Some students are already trying to break into the Rendering Farm back end.
-This action is against policy and when students doing this are identified it may result in loss of all access privileges, fines, or further reporting to the Office of Student Conduct.
+This action is against policy and students identified doing this will lose all access privileges, may be fined, and reported to the Office of Student Conduct.